 How long do hybrid batteries last?

-Advanced technology and improved manufacturing processes have significantly enhanced battery longevity.
-Regular maintenance and proper driving habits can further extend battery life.
+Advanced technology and improved manufacturing processes have also significantly enhanced the lifespan of hybrid car batteries.
+Regular maintenance, avoiding harsh driving conditions, and proper driving habits, like not aggressively accelerating and braking, can further extend battery life and prevent the need for a replacement battery.

 - Difference between full hybrid and plug-in hybrid technology